group4pgs/FilterbankFileGeneration/Readme_For_Ersartz.txt

 ****************************

 where:
-’B’ precedes the variables associated with the baseline drift noise ’I’ precedes the variables associated with impulse RFI ’N’ precedes the variables associated with narrowband RFI
+â€™Bâ€™ precedes the variables associated with the baseline drift noise â€™Iâ€™ precedes the variables associated with impulse RFI â€™Nâ€™ precedes the variables associated with narrowband RFI

 Furthermore:
 Lambda - Regularity of upward baseline drifts during an observatoin (Lambda should lie between 1 and 10,